 The element can also be used as a Merge node in that multiple alternative flows can be merged (but not synchronized) to form one flow.
 These examples show both of these methods of using the Decision element.

 Used as a decision:

-See UML Superstructure Specification, v2.1.1, figure 12.77, p.
-363.
+See the OMG Unified Modeling Language specification, (v2.5.1, figure 12.77, p.
+363.)

 Used as a merge: